cirosantilli/test-git-web-interface/README.md

 -   [markdown.md](markdown.md)

+-   [issue-markdown.md](issue-markdown.md): test the markdown on issues

 -   whitespace filename edge cases:

     - [single whitespace filename](%20)
     - [double whitespace directory name](%20%20/) and [its README](%20%20/README.md)
     - [a b](a b)

-Some interesting branches and tags include:
+Interesting branches and tags:

 -   [`hasslash/a`](../hasslash/a): branch inside sub-directory